keithnlarsen/restmvc.js/README.md

         return mongoose.model('Person');
     };

-### Controllers
+### Creating a Controller

-To create the simplest controller that gives you the default get, list, insert, update, and remove all you have to do is:
+You don't have to do anything to create a basic controller, one that provides get, list, insert, update, and remove is generated for you.
+However if you wanted to extend or change the base controller, you'd create a file inside of the 'controllers' folder and name it the same as your model file.
+The file should export an object named {entity_name}Controller, for example personController.

+Here's an example of how you'd define one:

     module.exports.personController = function(baseController, restMvc){
+        // By default pluralization are done by adding 's'
+        // you can change the default plural name from persons to people like so baseController.plural = 'people';
         return baseController;
     }